Railway electrification: Railway electrification around the world

-As of 2012, electrified tracks account for nearly one third of total tracks globally.
+As of 2012, electrified tracks accounted for nearly one third of total tracks globally.
 As of 2018, there were 72110 km of railways electrified at 25 kV, either 50 or 60 Hz; 68890 km electrified at 3 kV DC; 32940 km electrified at 15 kV 16.7 or 16 2/3 Hz and 20440 km electrified at 1.5 kV DC.

-The Swiss rail network is the largest fully electrified network in the world and one of only two to achieve this, the other being Armenia.
-China has the largest electrified railway length with just over 70% of the network.
-A number of countries have zero electrification length.
+As of 2023, the Swiss rail network is the largest fully electrified network in the world and one of only eleven countries or territories to achieve this, as listed in List of countries by rail transport network size.
+The percentage then continues falling in order with Laos, Montenegro, India, Belgium, Georgia, South Korea, Netherlands, and Japan, with all others being less than 75% electrified.

+Overall, China takes first place, with around 100000 km of electrified railway, followed by India with over 60000 km of electrified railway, and continuing with Russia, with over 54000 km of electrified railway.
+A number of countries have zero electrified railways, instead relying on diesel multiple units, locomotive hauled services and many alternate forms of transport.
+The European Union contains the longest amount of electrified railways (in length), with over 114000 km of electrified railway, however only making up around 55% of the total railway length.

-Several countries have announced plans to electrify all or most of their railway network such as Indian Railways and Israel Railways.
+Several countries have announced plans to electrify all or most of their railway network, including Indian Railways and Israel Railways.
 The Trans-Siberian Railway mainly in Russia is completely electrified, making it one of the longest stretches of electrified railways in the world.